The Cheapest and Most Expensive Stock Markets in 2026

 The Research Affiliates evidence

-Research Affiliates (the source of our CAPE data) has published extensively on this topic.
+Research Affiliates (the source of our CAPE data) has published extensively on this topic — and they're one of 16 firms whose forward-looking return estimates we compare in detail.
 Their work shows that across developed and emerging markets, the starting CAPE percentile explains roughly 40-60% of the variance in subsequent 10-year real returns.
 Markets bought in the bottom quintile of CAPE have delivered median real returns of 10-12% per year over the following decade.
 Markets bought in the top quintile have delivered 0-3%.

 The Shiller evidence